dugudugu/chris-harms-web/README.md

       * User also needs to enter a domain name for email address.
 If user forgets to type domain name after '@' sign, there will be a reminder saying, "Please enter a part following '@'. 'userinput@ is incomplete"
       * If user does not type anything at the text area field, user will also be prompted to type something.
 User will get a reminder, "Please fill out this field".
    4. When clicking on the [Chris Harms](https://dugudugu.github.io/chris-harms-web/index.html) icon you will be send to the home page.
 - The webpage is responsive on majority of mobile devices.
 - Images are gettin squashed depending on the screen size.
 I still haven't figured out how to fix it.
       According to [this Slack post](https://code-institute-room.slack.com/archives/C7J2ZAVHB/p1557486039163800) I should give the div of the images the size that I want.
 And in the CSS I should style the
       `background-size: cover;` or `background-size: contain`.

 ## Deployment
 This project has been build in [Cloud9 IDE](https://aws.amazon.com/cloud9/), committed to Git and than pushed to [GitHub](https://github.com/).
-- This site can be deployed at github [Chris Harms](https://github.com/dugudugu/chris-harms-web).
+- This site can be deployed at [github](https://github.com/dugudugu/chris-harms-web).
 - There is no difference between the deployed version and the developed version.
 - Just click on the [link](https://github.com/dugudugu/chris-harms-web) to view the webpage.